georgenizharadze/Readings-App/README.md

 The database has already been populated with a number of initial entries.
 You can add, edit and delete domains and readings within the limits of your access, after you have logged in.

-If you want to programatically create a completely new database, you can build your code off the `populate_database.py` file.
+If you want to programatically create a completely new database, you can run `python database_setup.py`.
+You can run `python populate_database.py` file, if you want to programatically populate the newly created database with initial entries.